Introduction to the Episode

 - Hiking, snowshoeing, dog sledding, downhill skiing, ice skating, and forest service cabins spots are all worth exploring nearby.

-- The best places for lunch and dinner in Livington, Montana.
+- The best places for lunch and dinner in the fine dining town of Livington, Montana.

 - Two amazing hot springs locations worth exploring in both winter and summer.